 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which was further clarified by ASU No. 2018-10, Codification Improvements to Topic 842, Leases, and ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, both issued in July 2018.
 ASU 2016-02 requires companies to recognize on the balance sheet the assets and liabilities for the rights and obligations created by lease assets.
 The new standard also requires additional disclosure of qualitative and quantitative information about the amounts recorded in the financial statements related to lease agreements.
-If we lose "emerging growth company" status effective December 31, 2019, the new standard will be adopted in our Annual Report on Form 10-K for the year ending December 31, 2019.
-If the share price of our Class A common stock closes on June 28, 2019, at or above the price it has traded at since June 30, 2018, we will lose "emerging growth company status" effective December 31, 2019.
+Because we will lose "emerging growth company" status effective December 31, 2019, the new standard will be adopted in our Annual Report on Form 10-K for the year ending December 31, 2019.
 ASU 2016-02 requires a transition adoption election of either (1) a modified retrospective approach with periods prior to the adoption date being restated or (2) a prospective adoption approach with a cumulative-effect adjustment recognized to the opening balance of retained earnings on the adoption date with prior periods not restated.
 We are currently evaluating the impact the adoption of ASU 2016-02 will have on our condensed consolidated financial statements.
 We plan to adopt this standard using the prospective adoption approach and electing the practical expedients allowed under the standard.
 Although we are still evaluating the impact of the adoption of new right-of-use assets and lease liabilities on our balance sheet for leases currently classified as operating leases.